 The second stage of labor is the period you push and deliver your baby.

-At full dilation of your cervix, Your Baby ’s head leads the way, and the head and torso begins to turn to face your back as they emerge.
+At full dilation of your cervix, Your Child’s head leads the way, and the head and torso begin to turn to face your back as they emerge.

-When Your Baby ’s head is out, the head and shoulders will again turn to face your side, allowing the little one to easily slip out.
+When Your Child’s head is out, the head and shoulders will again turn to face your side, allowing the little one to easily slip out.